-Alpha Chelates has petitioned for the inclusion of Ammonium citrate on the National List at §205.601 (synthetic substances allowed for use in organic crop production).
-Ammonium citrate is used as a chelating agent.
-Ammonium glycinate was petitioned at the same time for an equivalent use and will be addressed in a separate proposal.
+Alpha Chelates has petitioned for the inclusion of Ammonium Citrate on the National List at 205.601 (synthetic substances allowed for use in organic crop production).
+Ammonium Citrate is used as a chelating agent.
+Ammonium Glycinate was petitioned at the same time for an equivalent use and will be addressed in a separate proposal.

-Ammonium citrate, or citrate ammonium salt, is an amino acid.
-As an organic chemistry salt, it is reacted with trace metal salts of copper, iron, manganese, or zinc to form a chelate.
+Ammonium Citrate is reacted with copper, iron, manganese, or zinc to form a chelate.
 The petitioner manufactures liquid micronutrient chelates using ammonium citrate as the chelating agent.
 Chelates are used to provide micronutrients that are readily available to plants in deficient soils.

-Ammonium citrate is manufactured though a reaction of ammonium hydroxide and citric acid.
-The petition argues that approval of ammonium hydroxide is understood in the listing of ammonium carbonate in §205.601(e)(1) since it is a salt of ammonium hydroxide and carbonic acid (ammonium carbonate is listed for use "in insect traps only, no direct contact with crop or soil").
-Further, the petitioner claims that since lignin sulfonate is listed as a chelating agent in §205.601(j)(4) and because OMRI approves the use of ammonium lignosulfonate, ammonium citrate should be allowed.
+Ammonium Citrate is manufactured though a reaction of ammonium hydroxide and citric acid.
+The petition argues that approval of ammonium hydroxide is understood in the listing of ammonium carbonate in 205.601(e)(1) since it is a salt of ammonium hydroxide and carbonic acid (ammonium carbonate is listed for use "in insect traps only, no direct contact with crop or soil").
+Further, the petitioner claims that since lignin sulfonate is listed as a chelating agent in 205.601(j)(4) and because OMRI approves the use of ammonium lignosulfonate, ammonium citrate should be allowed.

-The petition states that chelated trace minerals are necessary in high pH soils because the simple metal micronutrient salts allowed in §205.601(j)(6)(ii) otherwise need to be applied at four to five times the rate of plant up-take because unchelated micronutrients precipitate quickly when they come into contact with soils high in pH.
+The petition states that chelated trace minerals are necessary in high pH soils because the simple metal micronutrient salts allowed in 205.601(j)(6)(ii) otherwise need to be applied at four to five times the rate of plant up-take because unchelated micronutrients precipitate quickly when they come into contact with soils high in pH.
 Additionally, the petitioner claims that although nonsynthetic chelating agents can be produced, they are incompatible with the manufacturing of chelates as a result of unpredictable variations in species and composition.